How to protect your workforce from Contact Dermatitis

 Be sure to:

-• Introduce skin cream such as a barrier cream - a topical formulation which creates a physical barrier between the skin and the irritants that cause contact dermatitis
+- Introduce an industrial hand lotion or skin cream such as a barrier cream - a topical formulation which creates a physical barrier between the skin and the irritants that cause contact dermatitis.
+Try Halker Barrier Balm, Anchor Safety's recommended industrial hand protection cream.

 Bring awareness of skin conditions into your procurement processes and decision making around cut-resistant sleeves and gloves.
 It’s not just about protection - it’s about comfort and preventing skin irritation too.